All Episodes

 And they're trying to reinvent the ownership experience when you buy a car from them.

-And they've come up with something called the total confidence plan.
+And they've come up with something called the Total Confidence Plan.

-And then, of course, OnStar, which uh standard on every Cadillac model, that's safety and security for a full year.
+And then, of course, OnStar, which standard on every Cadillac model, that's safety and security for a full year.

 OnStar is incredible, by the way.